AndreFavotto/heidenhain-nd780-epics-ioc/README.md

 - `-P PREFIX1`: the value of the EPICS `$(P)` macro used to prefix the PV names
 - `-R PREFIX2`: the value of the EPICS `$(R)` macro used to prefix the PV names

+For more information about PyDM installation, see https://slaclab.github.io/pydm/installation.html.

 For now, IOC runs locally, and it is yet to be containerized.